 - (a) activate the ties through their emotional engagement with the story of the challenge that the club faced, the vision it had, and the efforts it made

 - (b) reconfigure and extend the ties with the “what makes us special” message

 We called that mechanism the “extension of a blanket of love” and described its key point and three steps to follow.

 The key point is that you start from inside!
 Don’t rush for developing multiple but meaningless connections.
 If in a wider competition among strangers, you would do a lot of networking and marketing with potential outside donors, then in a close-knit community you follow the opposite direction.

 This is the step of activating inner ties.

 You first energize your message with a touching emotion (say, you are here to make a difference in a specific area you deeply care about).
 If you represent a team, you first engage your own people with this narrative of your devotion and vision.
 You rely on the core of committed members, and together you make sure that every single team member is “into” the story of challenges and dreams for your team.
 My book “Crafting Your EDGE for Today’s Job Market” (see part 2 “Your CASE”) provides you with instructions on storytelling.

 Extending the Blanket of Love

 This is the step of activating outer ties.

-Then, when the case is ready, you activate already existing personal ties of yours and your team members within the community of potential supporters.
-You emotionally engage them with your story.
-Your goal is to emotionally involve them in your story and make them interested in its further development.
+Then, when the case is ready, you activate already existing personal ties of you and your team members within the community of potential supporters.
+Your goal is to emotionally engage/involve them in your story and make them interested in its further development.